aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to MD" h2="Transform EMAIL to MD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to MD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Email for C++ is the perfect solution for you.
+This API allows you to convert EMAIL file format to HTML.
+After that, you can use Aspose.Words for C++ to export HTML to MD.
+Both of these APIs are included in the Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful API that enables you to convert EMAIL file format to HTML.
+It supports a wide range of email file formats, including MSG, EML, EMLX, MHT, and MBOX.
+The API also provides a range of features, such as the ability to read and write email messages, convert emails to various formats, and more.

+Aspose.Words for C++ is a powerful API that enables you to export HTML to MD.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.
+The API also provides a range of features, such as the ability to create, edit, and convert documents, export documents to various formats, and more.

+Both of these APIs are included in the Aspose.Total for C++ package.
+This package provides a comprehensive set of APIs for developers to work with a wide range of file formats.
+It includes APIs for working with documents, emails, images, and more.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}